-The channel types you choose will effect how many channels you can operate at the same time.
-A Player/Recorder channel consumes both a video encoder and decoder (but uses only one at a time).
-Defining channels which can only play or only record uses resources more efficiently, but does not allow you to play and record using a single channel.
+The channel types you choose will affect how many channels you can operate at the same time.
+On Profile XP systems with separate MPEG encoders and decoders, an MPEG Player/Recorder channel consumes both an encoder and decoder (but uses only one at a time).
+Defining channels that can only play or only record uses resources more efficiently, but does not allow you to play and record using a single channel.
+Enabling browse video consumes a standard definition encoder, preventing it from being used with broadcast quality video.